Tom Swarbrick 4pm - 6pm

-James Comforts Dad Who Breaks Down Over Manchester Arena Attack
+James Left Teary-Eyed As Father Breaks Down Over Manchester Arena Attack

 James O’Brien was left teary-eyed as he comforted a 50-year-old father who broke down recalling the joys of taking his teenage daughter to concerts.